Smoothieware/SmoothieV2/Firmware/README.md

+Currently runs on the NUCLEO-H745ZI-Q board and Devebox 743 board.

-To build the test cases do ```rake testing=1 -m``` then flash to Nucleo, the results print out to the uart/serial
+To build the test cases do ```rake testing=1 -m``` then flash to Nucleo, the results print out to the uart/serial found on the STLinkV3 USB serial.

 To make the Firmware do ```rake target=Nucleo -m```

 Firmware currently runs on UART at 115200 baud and on USB serial at ttyACM0.
-On USB Serial you need to hit Enter to get it to start.

-The config file is called config.ini on the sdcard and examples are shown in the ConfigSamples diretory, config-3d.ini is for a 3d printer, and config-laser.ini is for laser, these would be renamed config.ini and copied to the sdcard.
+The config file is called config.ini on the sdcard and examples are shown in the ConfigSamples directory, config-3d.ini is for a 3d printer, and config-laser.ini is for laser, these would be renamed config.ini and copied to the sdcard.

-The config.ini may also be builtin and is defined in string-config-bambino.h, a #define is needed in the main.cpp to use the builtin config.ini.

 Currently the max stepping rate is limited to 150Khz as this seems the upper limit to handle the step interrupt.

-Enough modules have been ported to run a 3D printer, also a laser is supported.
+Enough modules have been ported to run a 3D printer, a CNC Router and also a laser is supported.

 Modules that have been ported so far...